flare-foundation/docs/docs/user/delegation/delegation-in-detail.md

 ### Caching

 Due to reward distribution constraints that are described in the FTSO reward manager specification, the same vote power block is used for a rather long period of time.
-This time frame, named "reward epoch", includes many short price epochs.
+This time frame, named "reward epoch", includes many short epochs.
-Meaning, FTSO price feeds commencing over a period of a few days will continuously derive vote power from the same vote power block in the past.
+Meaning, FTSO data feeds commencing over a period of a few days will continuously derive vote power from the same vote power block in the past.

 Usage of the same vote power block for many campaigns calls for a caching mechanism.
 The caching mechanism stores the vote power per address per block if done through a dedicated caching enabled function.